aha-app/aha-services/docs/fogbugz.md

 1. Enter your FogBugz URL and API token.
 Click the _Test connection_ button
 2. After a short delay, you will be able to choose the Projects the cases will be created in.
 3. Enable the integration.
-4. Test the integration by going to one of your features in Aha! and using the _Send to FogBugz_ item in the _Actions_ menu on the features page.
+4. Test the integration by going to one of your features in Aha! and using the FogBugz using the _Send_ dropdown next to the Integrations field for the features pages.
 You should then look at your FogBugz project and see that the feature were properly copied to a case.

 Enable URL triggers in FogBugz to get status changes back: